 |

-a commonly imported dwarf Lionfish and is one of the best species for
+The Zebra Turkeyfish is a commonly imported dwarf Lionfish and is one of

-captivity.
-They are adaptable to a wide range of habitats and food
+the best species for captivity.
+They are adaptable to a wide range of

-offerings.
-This so-called "dwarf" Lionfish approaches 10"
+habitats and food offerings.
+This so-called "dwarf" Lionfish approaches

-(25 cm.) at adulthood and can be aggressive towards conspecifics.
+10" (25 cm.) at adulthood and can be aggressive towards conspecifics.
 We

 recommend only one specimen per tank.
-D.

-zebra has spawned in captivity.
+D. zebra has spawned in captivity.

 |